These 10 things will help you sleep better

 6. Eat a balanced meal

 “Enjoying a healthy, balanced diet promotes a sense of wellbeing and may also help to encourage a good night’s sleep,” says Golley.
 “Ensure you're eating plenty of wholegrains, fresh fruit, vegetables, lean meat, legumes and low-fat dairy foods.”
 Looking for a sleep-friendly dessert?
-Bananas are a good source of muscle-relaxing magnesium, so simply slicing up a banana into a small bowl of low-fat yoghurt could help you drift into a deeper sleep.
+Bananas are a good source of muscle-relaxing magnesium, so simply slicing up a banana into a small bowl of low-fat yogurt could help you drift into a deeper sleep.

 7. Turn off your computer